 Bottom Line Up Front: I completed a marathon while carrying a 40lb ruck.
-This post is my ruck march marathon training program after action review complete with the rucking, strength and conditioning, nutrition, and supplementation preparation and race-day lessons learned.
+This post is my ruck march marathon training program after action review complete with the plan I followed for rucking, strength and conditioning, nutrition, and supplementation preparation plus race day lessons learned.

 I completed the Tough Ruck yesterday.
 I carried a 40lb pack for 26.2 miles.
 I did it for two reasons: it was a physical challenge I knew I would enjoy training for and, more importantly, an opportunity to honor fallen servicemembers, firefighters, and police (read more about the names of the men on the ribbons in the photo here).
 In general, I think marathons are pretty silly wastes of time.
 I ran the Marine Corps Marathon (which was actually a lot of fun) so I can speak from experience.
 I would say definitively now that I am not at all interested in running a marathon again but would do a ruck march marathon again for sure.
 I think the difference between carrying weight on your back and just running unloaded is actually a lot more than you’d think.